lutxoitalico/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 This command will:

-- Check the timestamp against Bitcoin's blockchain
+- Check the timestamp against the Bitcoin's blockchain
-- Show you when exactly the file was timestamped
+- Show you exactly when the file was timestamped
 - Confirm the timestamp's authenticity

 ### Final results

-Note that the verification is successful if following **both** message are displayed:
+The verification is successful if **both** the following messages are displayed:

 1. The GPG signature is reported as **"Good signature from Plan ₿ Network"**
 2. The OpenTimestamps verification shows a specific Bitcoin block timestamp and reports **"Success!
 Bitcoin block [blockheight] attests data existed as of [timestamp]"**

-Now that you know how Plan ₿ Network issue verifiable proof for any Bitcoin Certificate and Diploma of Course Completion, you can easily verify the integrity of it.
+Now that you know how Plan ₿ Network issues verifiable proofs for any B-CERT Certificate and Diploma, you can easily verify the integrity of it.